Last week I was playing The Witcher 3 after a very, very long time.

 What is onboarding UX?

-User onboarding UX or onboarding user experience is a process that starts the moment a user steps into your website, app, tool, or product.
-This process is the first step that will determine your relationship with the user and can even play a role in whether your customers will make a purchase or upgrade.
+User onboarding UX or onboarding user experience is a process that starts the moment a user steps into your website, app, tool, or digital product.
+This process, with the user interface and the overall app experience, is the first step that will determine your relationship with your user, and it also plays a role in the overall customer experience, user retention rates, and customer lifetime value.

-While Onboarding UX certainly is crucial for customer acquisition and retention, we should keep one thing in mind.
+Now, while onboarding UX certainly is crucial for customer acquisition and retention rates, we should keep one thing in mind.

-User Onboarding is not just about providing users with guides and tutorials; it is more.
-By creating a seamless onboarding experience, you ensure the users can and will use your product without any errors.
+👉 User Onboarding is not just about providing users with guides and tutorials; it is more.
+By creating a seamless product onboarding experience, especially for first-time users, you ensure the users can and will have an error-free product experience.